PrimeTimeTV/PrimeTimeTV.github.io/_posts/2015-10-30-primetime-recomendation-engine.markdown

 ![Recomenation for you](/img/recomendation-engine/recomendation_results.png)

-We found that 77.86% of trials watch the movie that we recommended to them.
+We found that 77.86% of trials watched the movie that we recommended to them.